Lorxi3D/esp-idf-mylib/components/dimmer/README.md

 ```c
 esp_err_t create_dimmer( dimmer_t *dimmer, uint8_t gen_gpio, uint8_t sync_gpio);
 ```
 - **create_dimmer()** This function will initilize all parameters and requirements for a pwm signal following [Espressif MCPWM](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/mcpwm.html) example.
-When it finish executing it will return ESP_OK, fill dimmer_t fields and start emitting a signal with 0 dutty cicly witch is basically OFF (VERIFICAR) , so tere is no need to call *dimmer_start()* after calling this funtion.
+It will also initialize the structure and enable PWM output but it will start with 0 dutty by default.
+There is no need to call *start_dimmer()* and the PWM will not wait for a sync signal but it will sync as soon as one is received.

 ```c
 esp_err_t start_dimmer(dimmer_t *dimmer);
 ```
-- **start_dimmer()** This function will start the dimmer passed in its argument, witch means the pwm signal will be emited in the correspondent GPIO (VERIFICAR) and control will take effect.
+- **start_dimmer()** This function will start the dimmer passed in its argument, witch means the pwm signal will be emited in the correspondent GPIO and can be controled by *set_dutty()* or *set_power()*.
+This only removes a forced value on the PWM and only make sense to be used after *stop_dimmer()*.
+Its returns ESP_OK.

 ```c
 esp_err_t stop_dimmer(dimmer_t *dimmer);
 ```
 - **stop_dimmer()** This function will stop the especified dimmer immediately.
-The GPIO will be forced to 0 (may be we want to set it to 1 since logic is inverted).
+The GPIO will be forced logic level LOW and can only be changed with *start_dimmer()*.
 It returns ESP_OK.

 ```c
 esp_err_t set_dutty(dimmer_t *dimmer, uint16_t dutty);